 Many small farms choose not certify as organic and instead advertise themselves indefinitelyas "chemical-free".
 For these farms, their direct relationship with customers and the transparency of their operations replaces the accountability of outside organic certification.
 I know many non-certified chemical-free farmers and I respect their decision.
 Ultimately the decision to become certified is a personal choice.

-I choose to certify because I believe we need all organic growers to participate, even small operations and even skeptics of the process, in order to make sure that organic certification continues to to work for all scales of farming and for all consumers.
+I have chosen to transition to fully certifed organic production because I believe we need all organic growers to participate, even small operations and even skeptics of the process, in order to make sure that organic certification continues to work for all scales of farming and for all consumers.
 Organic certification requires farmers to be better record keepers, better planners, and more intentional about our decisions.
 In short, I think it makes for better farmers.
 I encourage consumers to learn more about what organic actually means and doesn't mean.
 Organic is not a magic cure for agriculture but it is a huge step in the right direction.

 What is Middle Way?